membersheep/ems/README.md

 Clone the repository to your home folder.
 The build folder contains the executable for ARMv6.

 ### Autostart
-copy ems.desktop file to ~/.config/autostart/
+Copy ems.desktop file to /home/pi/.config/autostart

 ## Melodic sequencer
 Akai LPD8 controller